 Park geozones are areas designated by the Federal Government as National Parks of Canada and may not allow RPAS operations.
 Check with the park authority to determine if RPAS operations are permitted.

-A NOTAM is a memo that communicates important information to all personnel involved in flight operations concerning potential hazards, changes to airspace, aeronautical facilities, services, procedures, and so on.
+A NOTAM is a memo that communicates important information to all personnel involved in flight operations concerning airspace restrictions, potential hazards, changes to airspace, aeronautical facilities, services, procedures, and so on.

 Since RPAS are considered aircraft that operate in Canadian airspace, operators and pilots should be aware of NOTAMs in their area of operation.

-A NOTAM will appear as a circular zone on the NAV Drone map and indicates the boundary of an airspace that is affected by the NOTAM.
-Long-tapping the NOTAM geozone will open the description of the NOTAM itself.
+A NOTAM will appear as a red geozone zone on the NAV Drone map (either in Flight map or the operation planning map screens) and indicates the boundary of an airspace that is affected by the NOTAM.
+Clicking the NOTAM geozone opens a description of the NOTAM itself on the left-hand side of the screen.

-In the example below, a red circle centered ENE of London, ON indicates that the airspace in this area is under the effect of a NOTAM (known as the Area of Influence of the NOTAM).
+In the example below, a red circle indicates that the airspace in this area is under the effect of a NOTAM.

 IMPORTANT: If an RPAS operation is affected by a NOTAM, operators must review the full NOTAM information to ensure they are complying with any restrictions or conditions that affects their operation.